Date: Sat, 16 Sep 2006

 handlebar bag, I never had the right clothing available when I needed it.

 In spite of everything, the climb was underway.
-The first
+The

-the mountain, through the moorland zone
+up the mountain, through the moorland zone

 filled with giant heathers and other eerie flora, at a pace which made me catch